ibm-cloud-docs/power-iaas/modifying-instance.md

 You can resize a storage volume after its initial creation.
 To delete a volume, its status must indicate one of the following states: `available`, `error`, `error_restoring`, `error_extending`, or `error_managing`.
 Additionally, the storage volume cannot be deleted if it is migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.
 Resizing is not immediately available after you deploy a VM.
 For IBM i 7.3 and 7.4 versions, you can resize volume to increase the volume size, but this requires an initial program load (IPL) to recognize the new volume size.

 Before you perform the IPL operation, you must run the macro to ensure that the volume resize operation is complete, then proceed with the IPL operation.
-For more information, see  [Dynamically increasing the size of a SAN LUN](https://www.ibm.com/support/pages/dynamically-increasing-size-san-lun){: new_window}{: external}.
+For more information, see  [Dynamically increasing the size of a SAN LUN](https://www.ibm.com/support/pages/dynamically-increasing-size-san-lun){: external}.
 If you perform an IPL operation before the resize operation is complete, an additional IPL is required.
 {: important}

 If you cannot take the downtime, you can add additional volumes.
 You can attach maximum of 127 volumes to the VM.